Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Press release: Today, the Court of Appeal in Algiers confirmed the five-year prison sentence without parole handed down to French-Algerian writer Boualem Sansal.
 This upholds the sentence issued on 27 March 2025.
 PEN Berlin and the German Publishers and Booksellers Association once again condemn this sentence in the strongest possible terms. […] We call on Algerian President Abdelmadjid Tebboune to show a gesture of humanity and release Boualem Sansal as part of the pardons traditionally granted on Algeria’s national holiday on 5 July.
 MORE

-Rights organizations call on Egypt: end repression against Basma Mostafa
+Rights organizations call on Egypt: End repression against Basma Mostafa

 Basma Mostafa